ChanglongLing/changlongling.github.io/_pages/cv.md

 * Interdisciplinary Ph.D. in Urban Design and Planning, University of Washington, 2024-present
 * M.S. in Urban and Regional Planning, Peking University, 2024
 * B.S. in Urban and Rural Planning, Wuhan University, 2021
-* B.S. in Economics, Wuhan University, 2021
+* B.A. in Economics, Wuhan University, 2021

 Selected Honors
 =====